Table of Contents

 Select your VM by a right click on it.
 A context menu appears where “All vCenter Actions” should be selected.
 Within the sub menu of “All vCenter Actions” you can select “Guest OS” to get in another sub menu.
 Here you can select “Install VMware Tools…” to mount the Image.

 - A Snapshot isn't a backup and doesn't replace such.
 If you need a system state which you want to access later (e.g. after initial installation of the operating system) please configure TSM backup, use a suitable tool to create an image or create a system internal backup.

-- Usually VM Snapshots will be deleted after 14 days.
-This might happen without any notification upfront.
+- VM Snapshots will be deleted after 7 days.
+This will happen without any notification upfront.

 - Snapshots may use the entire size of the system, depending on time and the numbers of changes made within the system, which means that a 1TB VM may use up to 2TB of storage!

 - Use vSphere Webclient to create or delete Snapshots.
 All registered administrators have these permissions.